 It’s a new year and the time where many Bible students embark on the ever so popular “read-the-Bible-in-a-year” journey.
-I think having a Bible reading plan is a good idea but I wasn’t too keen on doing the normal one-year-plan so I started searching for what would work best for me.
+I think having a Bible reading plan or attending theology online courses is a good idea, but I wasn’t too keen on doing the normal one-year-plan so I started searching for what would work best for me.
 This post by Justin Taylor has just about every Bible reading plan available and is a great resource.

 The plan I decided on for this year comes from one of the most famous Bible teachers of the 20th century, James Gray.
 He wrote a book in 1904 called How to Master the English Bible, which is intended to teach students to master the Bible, not just study it.
 Here is the four step process he outlines:

 1. Choose a book of the Bible.